 Economic Value Risks

-Sampo Group calculates the economic value of insurance liabilities for internal purposes by discounting expected liability cash flows with market rates.
-The difference between technical provisions and the economic value of insurance liabilities is a major component of the liability side adjustment and it is part of reported adjusted solvency capital.
-Hence, Sampo Group is reporting the market based capital base as adjusted solvency capital.
+The difference between technical provisions and the economic value of insurance liabilities is a major component of the liability side adjustment that is part of the reported adjusted solvency capital.

-The sensitivity of capital base is shown in the table Sensitivity Analysis of Capitalization to Market Risks, If P&C, Mandatum Life and Sampo plc, 31 December 2013.
+The sensitivity of adjusted solvency capital is shown in the table Sensitivity Analysis of Capitalization to Market Risks, If P&C, Mandatum Life and Sampo plc, 31 December 2014.

 |Interest Rate||Equity||Other financial investments|